bs2kbs2k/smlinux/README.md

 ## **What does the InstallHD option do?**

 This will apply HD Mario (Old School V2) and HD Bowser character models and the 3D Coin Patch to most forks except dos.
-Render96ex instead gets the Render 96 SGI Model pack which includes Mario, Bowser, 3D coins, and much more.

 On sm64pc/sm64ex based forks upscaled textures will aslo be added to your build from the Cleaner Aesthetics github repo, and high quality sounds from MapAnon's github release.
 On the render96ex fork, Render96's HD rextures will be used instead, which are over 500MB so require additional download time, as well as more than 2GB of free memory and additional time to precache before game launches.